abanskota/t81_577_data_science/weekly_materials/week1/docs/an-introduction-to-aws.md

 **Benefits**
 - Reduced: <ul>
 - Hardware cost
-- Operational cost
+- Operational cost:
 - Deployment cost</ul>
 - Increased: <ul>
-- Resiliency
+- Resiliency  <br>
+  Recoverability from failure
-- Performance (scale)
+- Performance<br>
+  Scale up or down the resources on a need basis
-- Capacity </ul>
+- Capacity <br>
+  Any resources such as compute and storage can grow seamlessly</ul>

 **Cloud Computing Model**<br>
 - Full cloud deployment: all components such as database, processing, storage in the cloud